adanSiqueira/ifood-CRM-Data-Analyst-Case/README.md

 # ifood-CRM-Data-Analyst-Case
-This case is used for hiring Data Analysts for the iFood Brain team.
+This case was used for hiring Data Analysts for the iFood Brain team.
 Here is my Solution.